Ex officio member: India

 The Vice-President of India is ex officio Chairman of Rajya Sabha, the Upper House of the Indian Parliament.

 The prime minister of India is ex officio Chairman of NITI Aayog.
 Other ex officio members of NITI Aayog are the Minister of Home Affairs, the Minister of Finance, the Minister of Railways, and the Minister of Agriculture and Farmers' Welfare.

 Italy

 Former presidents are ex officio members for life of the Senate.

+North Korea

+The General Secretary of the Workers' Party of Korea is an ex officio member of the Presidium of the Politburo, which is the top decision-making body in the Workers' Party of Korea (WPK).
+The WPK General Secretary is also the ex officio Chairman of the WPK Central Military Commission.

 Philippines

 In Congress, the presiding officers and their deputies, and the majority and minority leaders, are ex officio members of all committees.
 The chairman on each chamber's committee on rules is the majority leader.
 The Senate President is the ex officio chairman of the Commission on Appointments, but can only vote on ties.
 In the Judicial and Bar Council, several positions are due to occupying another office.

 In provincial boards, the provincial presidents of the League of Barangays (villages), Sangguniang Kabataan (youth councils) and of the Philippine Councilors League sit as ex officio board members.
 In city and municipal councils, the city and municipal presidents of the League of Barangays and the youth councils sit as ex officio councilors.
 In barangays, the youth council chairman is an ex officio member of the barangay council.
 The ex officio members have the same rights and privileges as the regular members of each legislature.
 The deputies of local chief executives (vice governors and vice mayors) are ex officio presiding officers of their respective legislatures, but can only vote when there is a tie.